Remarks on constructing biharmonic and conformal biharmonic maps to spheres

 \item In the case that the domain \(M\) is non-compact or has a boundary, the biharmonic map equation offers more flexibility as is demonstrated by the recent examples of proper biharmonic maps from the unit ball \cite{MR4830603}, \cite{MR4076824}.
 The reason for this difference is the following: In the case of a closed domain the maximum principle puts strong restrictions on the admissible values of \(\alpha\) in the ansätze \eqref{eq:definition-q-biharmonic}, \eqref{eq:intro-ansatz-product} and these restrictions are not present if the domain has a boundary, see the discussion at the end of Subsection \ref{subsec:w-biharmonic} for more details.

 \item There is another variant of biharmonic maps, the so-called \emph{extrinsic biharmonic maps}, which are favored in many analytic studies of the subject.
 As extrinsic biharmonic maps are obtained from a coercive energy functional their existence can be guaranteed by variational techniques.
-On the other hand, it seems that the method of construction for biharmonic and conformal biharmonic maps employed in this paper is not applicable to extrinsic biharmonic maps.
+On the other hand, it seems that the method of construction for biharmonic and conformal-biharmonic maps employed in this paper is not applicable to extrinsic biharmonic maps.
 For more details on extrinsic biharmonic maps we refer to the recent article \cite{MR4279391} and references therein.

-\item The statement of Theorem \ref{thm:biharmonic-main} on biharmonic maps is more restrictive than the corresponding one on conformal biharmonic maps, i.e. Theorem \ref{thm:c-biharmonic-main}.
-In the case of biharmonic maps all solutions constructed via the ansatz \eqref{eq:definition-q-biharmonic} need to have constant energy density while in the case of conformal biharmonic maps there also might be solutions with non-constant energy density.
-This fact suggests that conformal biharmonic maps are more flexible compared to standard biharmonic maps. \end{enumerate} \end{Bem}
+\item The statement of Theorem \ref{thm:biharmonic-main} on biharmonic maps is more restrictive than the corresponding one on conformal-biharmonic maps, i.e. Theorem \ref{thm:c-biharmonic-main}.
+In the case of biharmonic maps all solutions constructed via the ansatz \eqref{eq:definition-q-biharmonic} need to have constant energy density while in the case of conformal-biharmonic maps there also might be solutions with non-constant energy density.
+This fact suggests that conformal-biharmonic maps are more flexible compared to standard biharmonic maps. \end{enumerate} \end{Bem}

-Throughout this article we will employ the following sign conventions: For the Riemannian curvature tensor field we use
+Throughout this article we will employ the following sign conventions: for the Riemannian curvature tensor field we use

 where \(X,Y,Z\) are vector fields.
 Moreover, for the Ricci tensor field we employ

 and the scalar curvature is given by